A lot or a little?

 In MISSION: IMPOSSIBLE - GHOST PROTOCAL, Ethan Hunt (Tom Cruise) is locked in a Russian prison, but not for long.
 His new team (Paula Patton and Simon Pegg) assists him as he executes a flawless escape that lands him on the other side of the wall and smack into his next mission: to capture Cobalt, a terrorist determined to cause global havoc.
 The villain has found a way to make it look as if Hunt and his crew, which now also includes a mysteriously skillful analyst (Jeremy Renner), are rogues, leaving the U.S. government with little recourse but to put them on "ghost protocol" -- untethered and unassisted as they attempt to put a stop to Cobalt and his nefarious plans.

 Is it any good?

 Families can talk about action movies.
-Does this kind of movie need violence in order to be thrilling?
+Does a movie like Mission: Impossible - Ghost Protocol need violence in order to be thrilling?

 How does the filmmaker handle the violent missions?
 Are they glamorized?
 If so, what effect does this have?

 Is Ethan a role model?
 Why or why not?

 - On DVD or streaming: April 17, 2012